Internet-delivered therapy for PSP (PSPNET)

 Courses offered by PSPNET

-The PSP wellbeing course is offered in English and French for PSP in Quebec and Saskatchewan.
+The therapist-guided PSP wellbeing course is offered in English and French for PSP.
 To find out additional details about the course and how to sign up, click here.

-The PSP PTSD course is offered in Saskatchewan for PSP who are primarily concerned with symptoms of posttraumatic stress disorder.
+The therapist-guided PSP PTSD course is offered in English and French for PSP who are primarily concerned with symptoms of posttraumatic stress disorder.
 To find out additional details about the PSP PTSD course and how to sign up, click here.

 Service Delivery Outcomes and Course Feedback